Handicrafts of India

 Research & Archive: Indian Crafts

-‘Gaatha’ meaning ‘a great story’, has been functioning in the craft sector for over five years now.
-With its many amazing stories that have been shared with the audience, Gaatha has been actively supporting the Indian artisan community by providing them a unique platform for their products and unique voices.
-It’s the transfer of this value-system more than the handicraft itself, which is the objective of the ‘Gaatha’ project.
+Gaatha has been working in the craft sector for over 15 years, actively supporting the Indian artisan community by providing a unique platform for their products and voices.
+It is the transfer of this value system—more than just the handicraft itself—that lies at the heart of the ‘Gaatha’ project.

-Above all, we want to identify Handicrafts of India & recognize the faceless artisan all over the world.
+Above all, we aim to identify and recognize the faceless Artisan.

 A TALE OF CRAFTS